meetmistry0/Website/src/routes/blog/dev_setup.md

 choco install starship
 ```

-Add the following to the end of Microsoft.PowerShell_profile.ps1.
-You can check the location of this file by querying the $PROFILE variable in PowerShell.
-Typically the path is ~\Documents\PowerShell\Microsoft.PowerShell_profile.ps1 or ~/.config/powershell/Microsoft.PowerShell_profile.ps1 on -Nix.
+Add the below to the end of `Microsoft.PowerShell_profile.ps1`.
+You can check the location of this file by querying the `$PROFILE` variable in PowerShell.

+Typically the path is `~\Documents\PowerShell\Microsoft.PowerShell_profile.ps1`

 ```ps1
 Invoke-Expression (&starship init powershell)